FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 D) Left oblique rectus

-E) Right superior oblique
+E) Right inferior oblique

 Back to the question = Go back to the top of the page.